mgimeno/arduino-puzzle-box/README.md

 Every time we solve one of the puzzles, we can hear a beep and one of the red LEDs is automatically switched off.

-Once the 5 puzzles are solved, the box unlocks automatically at the same time as the opening theme of the game "The Secret of Monkey Island" is played.
+Once the 5 puzzles are solved, the box unlocks automatically at the same time as the opening theme of the game "The Secret of Monkey Island" is played through a passive buzzer.

 ## Solution to the 5 puzzles